-Natalie Fregoso is our Vice President and Treasurer.
+Natalie Fregoso is our President/CEO.
 She began serving on the board in 2014 as Secretary.
 She is a Legal Assistant for an estate planning law firm, wife and mother of two.
 Natalie could tell there was cause for concern for her youngest daughter, Gabrielle, when she was only four months of age.
 The family doctor wasn’t as concerned, but never doubt a mother’s intuition.
 Natalie kept voicing her concerns and was finally referred to a neurologist.
 The attentive neurologist immediately agreed with her concerns, did an MRI and Gabrielle was diagnosed with Bilateral Diffused Polymicrogyria in February of 2014.
-Gabrielle also suffers from hypotonia, developmental delays, Microcephaly and absent seizures.
+Gabrielle symptoms from the PMG are tonic clonic seizures, cerebral palsy, severe developmental delays, microcephaly, solely G-tube fed and non-verbal.
 The family is very involved in their church and trust that standing together, and in prayer, we will unlock the mysteries of PMG.